Leonardo-Boss/suckless-site/dwm.suckless.org/patches/awesomebar/index.md

 * M-J/M-K to cycle through all windows in the current workspace - hidden windows shown this way are re-hidden once focus is lost
 * M-h to hide the current active window
 * M-s to unhide a window made visible by M-J/M-K
+* M-S to show all windows in the current workspace including hidden windows

 Since this patch relies on knowing how big everything is in the taskbar, make sure to adjust the buttonpress()/drawbar() functions to account for any space in the taskbar used by other patches (such as systray).